signaldatascience/R-curriculum/src/week4/day1/multinomial-logistic-regression.md

 You'll be formally learning about [multinomial logistic regression](https://en.wikipedia.org/wiki/Multinomial_logistic_regression#As_a_log-linear_model) today.

-Previously, you used binomial logistic regression to do *two-class classification*, where you modeled the log probability of a binary outcome as being linearly related to a number of predictor variables.
-The technique of *multinomial logistic regression* is a straightforward extension of this: our outcome variable has more than two categories, and we model the log probability of falling into each category as being linearly related to our predictor variables.
+Previously, you used binomial logistic regression to do *two-class classification*, where you modeled the log-odds ratio associated with a binary outcome as being linearly related to a number of predictor variables.
+The technique of *multinomial logistic regression* is a straightforward extension of this: our outcome variable has more than two categories, and we model the log-odds ratio associated with falling into each category as being linearly related to our predictor variables.

 Multinomial logistic regression is sometimes called *softmax regression*.[^softmax]